httpyac/httpyac.github.io/docs/guide/variables.md

 ### SSL Client Certificate

-To use SSL Client Certifcates, the `clientCertificates` setting must be set.
+To use SSL Client Certificates, the `clientCertificates` setting must be set.
 This contains the certificate to be used for each host.
-For each host either the certifcate/ key or pfx/ passphrase must be maintained.
+For each host either the certificate/ key or pfx/ passphrase must be maintained.

 * cert: Path of public x509 certificate
 * key: Path of private key